exodustx0/aoc-2022/README.md

 ### Day 5

 11:15 AM — Had to rush rush rush cause of other commitments but I did it.
 I can't help but feel like there's a much more efficient way to do this, but it eludes me and I am momentarily not allowed the time to work that out.
 Maybe I'll revisit later on in the month and find the improved efficiency.

+### Day 9

+1:00 AM — Took me an embarrassingly long time to realise what my mistake was with part 2, and I'm sure there's a more elegant way to do it (specifically `(*knotPoint).follow()`), but I'm satisfied nonetheless.